JorianCunliffe/openai-realtime-agents/PR_PLAN.md

 * [ ] Else, preserve old behavior.
 * [ ] Optionally, accept `userId` header for server-side (Twilio).
 * QC:

-  * Default demo scenarios still run unchanged.
-  * With `sid`, agent can fetch/create calendar events on request.

-Yes 👍 — now that we’ve added the **Twilio voice + WS server stubs**, the `PR_PLAN.md` should be updated so your team knows exactly where those new files live and how they’re run in Replit.

-Here’s the **updated PR plan section** (changes only where Twilio is concerned):

 ---

 ## ✅ Step 7 — Twilio Voice & Stream